thorian93/checkmk-telegram-notify/README.md

 <!-- /TOC -->

-## REQUIREMENTS
+## Requirements

-In order for Check_MK to send alerts (notifications) to the Telegram Messenger, we need
+In order for Checkmk to send alerts (notifications) to the Telegram Messenger, we need

 * a bot
 * a username for the bot